Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Grow Purple Passion Plants From Cuttings

 Growing new plants from cuttings is easy.
 Make a 3 inch cutting from one of your trailing stems.
 Remove the leaves from the bottom half of the cutting.
-You can use rooting hormone if you like.
+Dip the end of your cutting in rooting hormone if you like.
 It will speed up the growth of new roots.
 If you don’t have any rooting hormone, that’s okay.
 Your cutting will still grow roots.

 Gently push it into pre-moistened soil in a container.
 I like to water the soil before I plant my cuttings because if I wait until afterwards to water, both the water and the cutting may float out of the container.
 Cover the cutting and container with a plastic bag.
 This will create a mini greenhouse.